 Q: How do I pay AdBak?

-A: If you already are a member, just login to this site, go to your profile, select "Change membership level" in and choose either Supporting Member or Supporting Member.
+A: If you already are a member, login to this site, go to your profile, select "Change membership level" and choose either Supporting Member or Sustaining Member.

-If you are NOT already a member, please join now and select Supporting Member or Supporting Member as a membership level.
+If you are NOT already a member, please join now and select Supporting Member or Sustaining Member as a membership level.

 Q: What is the money I send to ABI used for?

 A: AdBak pays for a variety of ABI expenses: